NFL Rumors: New England Patriots Could Be Planning To Reunite With One Of Tom Brady’s Favorite Players

 “Washington’s Trent Williams would solidify an offensive line that has been struck by injuries as well, and some general managers I spoke to believe that the Patriots could end up re-acquiring Giants tackle Nate Solder, who was formidable for the Patriots but has struggled in New York on a huge contract,” he reported.

 There was plenty of consternation among Patriots players when the team let Solder walk prior to last season, leading to him signing with the New York Giants.
-Tom Brady, who played behind Solder for seven season and won two Super Bowls with him, said he was sad to see him go but not surprised that he was in such high demand in free agency.
+Tom Brady, who played behind Solder for seven seasons and won two Super Bowls with him, said he was sad to see him go but not surprised that he was in such high demand in free agency.

-Brady said he had learned how to deal with teammates departing, noting that he was more emotional about it when he was younger but still the departure of Solder seemed to hit him harder than most.
+Brady said he had learned how to deal with teammates departing, noting that he was more emotional about it when he was younger.
+Still, the departure of Solder seemed to hit him harder than most.

 “It’s not like it’s a shock anymore (when teammates leave).
 I think when I was younger, I was pretty naive to the business side of the NFL and couldn’t understand why guys would switch teams, because you come from a high school system or you come from a college environment into a professional environment, and it’s just different,” Brady said, via NESN.